ebezzam/slm-controller/README.md

 This script controls the SLM isolated from the [Adafruit 1.8" TFT LCD](https://learn.adafruit.com/1-8-tft-display/overview).
-It either allows to show an image specified by its path or a random pattern.
+It either allows to show an image specified by its path or a random mask.
 By default RGB is used but you can also use monochrome images instead.
 Another flag allows to define how the aspect ratio is handled.